cancer-research-malaysia/WES-GENPIPIB/README.md

-# WES SNV Discovery Workflow
+# WES Genotyping Pipeline Purely in Bash (WES-GENPIPIB)

 This repository contains a workflow used in-house for discovering single nucleotide variants (SNVs) from whole exome sequencing (WES) data.